 James Starley has fondly been remembered as the father of the British bicycle.
-However, along side the many inventions he made, like one of the first popular everyday bicycles, was his lesser know inventions such as his sewing machines.
+However, along side the many inventions and one of the first popular everyday bicycles, were his lesser know inventions such as his sewing machines.

-James Starley is our man and John, who did work for his uncle James in the 1870's and later helped found the Rover Car industry, is for others to tell you about.
-John Kemp Starley is an important man especially with his safety cycle of 1875, the first really modern bicycle so don't let me put you off researching the fine fellow (I do add some details about John, I couldn't help myself).
+James Starley is our man and John Starley (above who did work for his uncle James in the 1870's) later helped found the Rover Car industry.
+His story is for others to tell.
+John Kemp Starley is an important man especially with his safety cycle of 1875, the first really modern bicycle, so don't let me put you off researching the fine fellow (I do add some details about John, I couldn't help myself).